smcclatchy/2019-09-06-python-machine-learning-ct/index.md

     git clone https://github.com/amueller/ml-workshop-1-of-4.git

-If you are not familiar with git, you can download the repository as a .zip file by heading over to the GitHub repository (https://github.com/amueller/ml-workshop-1-of-4) in your browser and click the green “Download” button in the upper right.
+If you are not familiar with git, you can download the repository as a .zip file by <a href="https://github.com/amueller/ml-workshop-1-of-4">heading over to the GitHub repository</a> in your browser and click the green “Download” button in the upper right.
 <p>
   We maintain a list of common issues that occur during installation as a reference for instructors that may be useful on the